-Ultrasound involves the use of high-frequency sound waves to create images of organs and systems within the body.
+Ultrasound uses high-frequency sound waves to make images of organs and structures inside the body.

 How is the Test Performed?

 - A handheld probe called a transducer is moved over the area being examined.
-You may be asked to change position so that other areas can be examined.
+You may need to change position so that other areas can be examined.

 Preparation for the Test